 Days 1–3: Explore a selection of Tokyo’s best galleries and museums.

 Days 4–5: See Kamakura’s serene Great Buddha.
 Admire Mt Fuji, the Itchiku Kubota Kimono Museum and the Okada Museum in Hakone.

 Days 6–8: Travel into the Japanese Alps to see snow monkeys, exploring historic Takayama and the village of Shirakawa-go.

-Days 9–10: Admire Naoshima and Teshima’s site-specific artworks, set against the backdrop of Tadao Ando’s architecture on the Seto Sea.
+Days 9–10: Admire Naoshima site-specific artworks, set against the backdrop of Tadao Ando’s architecture on the Seto Sea.

 Day 11–14: Appreciate the seasonal beauty of Koraku-en Garden.
-Take the bullet train to Kyoto, to discover its gardens, shrines and the stunning Miho Museum.
+Take the bullet train to Kyoto, to discover its gardens, shrines and museums.

 The tour begins at our hotel in Tokyo and ends with a transfer to airports in Osaka.
 Qantas, Japan Airlines and ANA offer daily flights from Australia to Tokyo’s Haneda or Narita Airports, with return connections through Tokyo from Osaka.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.